AhmedBadary/AhmedBadary.github.io/content/dev/cs/ms.md

     code would break with this defense in place?
         * **Solution:**
             **Executable Space Protection:** Modern CPUs include a feature to mark certain memory regions non-executable.
 AMD calls this feature the NX (no execute) bit and Intel the XD (execute disable) bit.
 The idea is to combat buffer overflows where the attacker injects their own code.
-            > For instance, the OS might decide to start stack frames from somewhere other than the highest memory address.

         * **Limitations:**
             1. An attacker does not have to inject their own code.
 It is also possible to leverage existing instruction sequences in memory and jump to them.
 See part 3 for details.